SOX9: SOX9 localization and dynamics

-Role in sex reversal
+Role in Sexual Differentiation

-Mutations in Sox9 or any associated genes can cause reversal of sex and hermaphroditism (or intersexuality in humans).
-If Fgf9, which is activated by Sox9, is not present, a fetus with both X and Y chromosomes can develop female gonads; the same is true if Dax1 is not present.
-The related phenomena of hermaphroditism can be caused by unusual activity of the SRY, usually when it's translocated onto the X-chromosome and its activity is only activated in some cells.
+SOX9 helps channel SRY activation in sexual differentiation.
+Mutations in SOX9 or any associated genes can cause a reversal of sex.
+If FGF9, which is activated by SOX9, is not present, a fetus with both X and Y chromosomes will become female. the same is true if DAX1 is not present.
+The related phenomena can be caused by unusual activity of the SRY in XX male syndrome, usually when it's translocated onto the X-chromosome and its activity is only activated in some cells.
+Mutation or deletion of SOX9 could cause an XY fetus to be female because SOX9 is a critical effector gene that works because of the SRY gene to differentiate Sertoli cells and drive testis formation in males.

 Interactions

-SOX9 has been shown to interact with Steroidogenic factor 1, MED12 and MAF.
+SOX9 has been shown to interact with steroidogenic factor 1, MED12, MAF, SWI/SNF, MLL3 and MLL4.

+Knock out models

+Loss of function mutations with Sox9 can lead to campomelic dysplasia(CD), due to mutations affecting protein functions and translocations that disrupt gene expression.
+There have been Sox9 knockout mice that have shown improved stroke recovery, especially when inhibiting inhibitors of axonal sprouting such as NOGO and chondroitin sulfate proteoglycans (CSPGs).
+Sox9 ablation leads to decreased levels of CSPG, which increases tissue sparing and improved post-stroke neurological recovery.
+These Sox9 knockout mice promote reparative axonal sprouting, neuroprotection and recovery after stroke.